 Using experiential learning, the participants can became so

 involved and engaged in the process that they lose themselves and aren't

 aware of the external peer forces at play anymore.
 It can be a difficult

 process to get to this point, but worth it for the participants.

 Have I prepared well enough?

-and communicating with them about how the program will meet them.
-A well
+client about how the program will meet them.
+Well thought out agenda (as

 Will I be able to manage the group dynamics?